 - Russia.
-Similarly to the UK and the US, first policies in the Russian Empire were issued to protect properties from fire.
-Right after the 1917, the industry was nationalized and was controlled by Soviet authorities in the USSR.
+Similar to the UK and the US, the first policies in the Russian Empire were issued to protect properties from fire.
+Right after 1917, the industry was nationalized and was controlled by Soviet authorities in the USSR.
 A department called Gosstrakh worked with domestic policies while Ingosstrakh focused on foreign risks.
 Now, Russia combines national and private insurance firms.

 The boom in insurance and economic development was near the end of the XX century because of increased globalization rates and integration of world trade.
 Today, brokers and agencies tend to move away from governmental control, focus on worldwide policies for multinational companies, actively implement software innovations because of quick insurance software development.
 Most of the leading teams are located in North America and Western Europe.

 For example, there were four top-rated insurance brokers in 2017 globally.
 Two of them (Marsh & McLennan on the first place and Arthur J. Gallagher on the fourth position) are from the USA while two others (Aon and Willis Towers Watson in the second and third places, respectively) represent the UK.
 Moreover, other members of the big 10 are from these two countries, as well!
 The combined revenue of all leaders was around $47 billion.